schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## System

-A gas compressor types at a unfazed conveyor.
+A gas compressor types at an unfazed conveyor.

 ## Deduction